TheCandidStartup/TheCandidStartup.github.io/_posts/2025-10-06-home-assistant-octopus-repair-blueprint.md

 # Next Time

 I want to dive deeper.
-Next up is getting a better understanding of the Home Assistant execution model.
+Next up is getting a better understanding of the Home Assistant concurrency model.
 Then using that to make my automations more reliable and resilient.